6 Best Mattress Covers/Encasements for Bed Bugs

 It is worth repeating that what you want for protection against bed bugs is a mattress encasement rather than a mattress cover.
 The encasement needs to enclose the entire mattress for it to be effective against bed bug bites.

-The zipper is a crucial feature with these encasements since this is where bed bugs can crawl in and out of the encasement.
+The zipper is a crucial feature of these encasements since this is where bed bugs can crawl in and out of the encasement.
 Unfed bed bugs are especially nimble and only need a tiny space to slip through.

 Lab-tested